oschettler/fritz/MiniLang.md

-# Example #1
+# Minilang - Language overview

-Minlang programs are valid Markdown files.
-Code is embedded as indended blocks
+Minlang combines documentation, code, and tests into a single file format.
+Minilang programs are valid Markdown files.
+Code is embedded as indented blocks.

 ## Literals

 There are literals for the basic types *bool*, *number*, *text*, *list*, and *map*.

-Variables are declared by assigning to them.
+Variables are declared by assigning a value to them.
 Identifiers names may consist if letters, digits, and underscores.
 They must begin with a letter.

-  var a_bool: true
+  a_bool: true
-  vat a_text: "Hallo Welt"
+  a_text: "Hallo schöne Welt ☺"
-  var the_number_zero: 0.0
+  the_number_zero: 0.0
-  var a_negative_number: -1
+  a_negative_number: -1
-  var a_list: ( 2 4 "six" ( "a nested list" 42 ) )
+  a_list: ( 2 4 "six" ( "a nested list" 42 ) )
-  var a_map: ( first: "What?" second: "Cool" "third with spaces": 42 )
+  a_map: ( first: "What?" second: "Cool" "third with spaces": 42 )
+  a_rect: ( x: 10 y: 20 w: 13 h: 8 )

 Commas in lists are optional.

-  var a_list: (1, 2, "hallo")
+  a_list: (1, 2, "hallo")

+Strings may contain code, enclosed in **.().**.

+  a_text: "There are .(n). kitten.("s" if n != 1). in the basket."

 ## Functions

-Functions are defined similar to variables.
+Functions consist of a variable and a value that is not constant, but computed.
+Computed values may take parameters and can incorporate ("close over") their scope.

+  t: 1
+  tick: t + 1

+  plus1 a:
+    a + 1

-  to add a b:
+  add a b:
     a + b

+Functions return the value of the last expression.
+Return statements may also be used.

+  max a b:
+    if a > b:
+      return a
+    else:
+      return b

 Parameters can be named:

-  to check x: x y: y:
+  check x: x y: y:
     print x y

 Parameters may be separated by commas:

-  to check x: x, y: y:
+  check x: x, y: y:
     print x, y

-Similar to Python, indentation is important.
+By now you will have notices: Similar to Python, indentation is important.

 ## Conditions